-\revision{ In this section we discuss the key contribution of this work: a protocol for efficiently implementing generalized-bicycle codes in atom array quantum computers.
-We also provide background on the lesser-known generalized-bicycle codes used.
-For background on surface codes we refer to}~\cite{fowler2012surface, litinski2019game}.
+Here we introduce qSIEVE: an efficient memory protocol that implements generalized-bicycle~\cite{kovalev2013quantum} and bivariate bicycle~\cite{bravyi2023high} codes in atom array quantum computers.
+For simplicity we refer to both families of codes as generalized-bicyle codes going forward, using the construction we detail in Section~\ref{gb:construct}.

-\subsection{\revision{Generalized-Bicycle Codes}}
+\subsection{Generalized-Bicycle Codes}

-As a family of qLDPC codes, generalized-bicycle codes have promising asymptotic encoding rates and recent work has additionally found many instances of generalized-bicycle codes with good encoding rates, even at small sizes~\cite{bravyi2023high}. \revision{Surprisingly, we find that a natural mapping of the generalized-bicycle codes yields a repeated check structure that elegantly matches with atom array AOD movement.} Figure~\ref{fig:code-comparison} shows a comparison between the types of parity checks \revision{in generalized-bicycle codes and parity checks in a standard surface code.}
+As a family of qLDPC codes, generalized bicycle codes have promising asymptotic encoding rates.
+Additionally, recent work has found many instances of generalized-bicycle codes with good encoding rates, even at small sizes~\cite{bravyi2023high, lin2023quantum}.
+Here we give the code construction of generalized-bicycle codes used in qSIEVE.